AdiMatam/Chess-Game-GUI/README.md

 # Chess-Game-GUI
-Chess game designed on tkinter Canvas.
+Chess game designed on pygame.
 Currently a Work-In-Progress.
 For example, 'checks' have not been implemented fully yet.

 Legal moves and capturing is fully functional.
-Captured pieces are stored, but not yet drawn.
+Captured pieces are stored, but not yet shown.

+Movement of pieces is now animated.
+Instead of disappearing and appearing in new place, piece moves across the board.

 ## Dependencies
 Pygame: Graphics platorm (pip install pygame)